davidleininger/leininger.tech-gridsome/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.

-### 1. Install Gridsome CLI tool if you don't have

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
+# Leininger.Tech
+This is my personal site for this I write about and build.

+### Running the site

+1. `cd leininger.tech` to pop into the directory
-2. `cd my-gridsome-site` to open the folder
+2. `yarn install` to get all the things
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+3. `yarn dev` to start up that bad boy `http://localhost:8080`
-4. Happy coding 🎉🙌
+4. Go go go